dellsystem/gitchallenge.com/README.md

 ---
 ###Built with:

-GitChallenge used several open source projects:
+gitchallenge used several open source projects:

 * Django
 * JQuery